Abstract

 Visualisation

 The schedule can be visualised as a Gantt chart.
-It shows the optimal order of job for all engineers.
+It shows the optimal order of job for all agents

 # Create a Gantt chart